ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/52-topological-sort.md

 We can also implement topological sort using a *queue* instead of recursion, as follows.

-First visit all edges, counting the number of edges that lead to each vertex (i.e., count the number of prerequisites for each vertex).
+First visit all edges, counting the number of edges that lead to each vertex (that is, count the number of prerequisites for each vertex).
 All vertices with no prerequisites are placed on the queue.
 We then begin processing the queue.
 When vertex $v$ is taken off of the queue, it is added to a list containing the topological order, and all neighbours of
 $v$ (that is, all vertices that have $v$ as a prerequisite) have their counts decremented by one.
 Place on the queue any neighbour whose count becomes zero.
-If the queue becomes empty without having added all vertices to the final list, then the graph contains a cycle (i.e., there is no possible ordering for the tasks that does not violate some prerequisite).
+If the queue becomes empty without having added all vertices to the final list, then the graph contains a cycle (that is, there is no possible ordering for the tasks that does not violate some prerequisite).
 The order in which the vertices are added to the final list is the correct one, so if traverse the final list we will get the